 Use Third-Party Libraries with Precaution

 Using third-party libraries may reduce the amount of coding done by the developer and ease the application development process.
 But, it can be a risky proposition.
 For example, the GNU C library had a security flaw that allowed buffer overflow, which hackers could exploit to remotely execute a malicious code and crash a device.
-It lasted for eight years before the open-source community that contributes to the GNU Project released a fix in 2016*.
-Therefore, developers should limit the use of the number of libraries and create a policy for handling libraries in order to secure apps from attacks.
+It lasted for eight years before the open-source community that contributes to the GNU Project released a fix in 2016.
+Therefore, developers should limit the use of a number of libraries and create a policy for handling libraries in order to secure apps from attacks.

 Restrict User Privileges